 A thoughtful, deliberate blogging strategy can help you nurture customer relationships, generate recurring inbound traffic, and give you a way to promote new products and services while building your brand.

 Blogs can be extremely beneficial to your business, but many ecommerce sites struggle with blogging because it takes time, care, and effort to get it right.
-Simply publishing a few posts a month isn’t enough to regularly bring traffic to your site.
+Simply publishing a few posts monthly isn’t enough to regularly bring traffic to your site.

-That’s why we’re going to take a close look at eight ecommerce blog examples.
-We’ll go through the topics the blogs cover, how they relate to what the shop sells, and what each blog does well.
+That’s why we’ll take a close look at eight ecommerce blog examples.
+We’ll review the topics the blogs cover, how they relate to what the shop sells, and what each blog does well.
 These blogs all have unique strengths that will help support you as you develop your own, no matter what kinds of topics you’d like to cover or what format you’re going for.

 1. Digest by Great Jones